-Victor restaurant review - Brussels, Belgium
+Victor restaurant - Brussels, Belgium

 The latest phase in the ongoing revival of Brussels’ Bozar Centre for Fine Arts is the launch of its street-facing café, Victor.